Michael-Toth/Java-Data-Structures-Fully-Encapsulated/README.md

 # Java-Data-Structures-Fully-Encapsulated
  Implenation of data structures in the Java language

- Each File will list a density and speed
+ Each  data structure File will list density and speed complexities

  File 1 will list a table of all data types and specs